Everyone

 Throughout an investigation you should provide support to employees, including those who are accused of bullying.
 This support could include help with understanding the process, providing external counselling, and language and cultural support, as needed.

 You should also consider what is needed to ensure you are keeping the workplace safe for the complainant while investigations are carried out.
 If the complainant and the person who has been complained about work closely, you may decide to have them work in different locations while you investigate.
-If the matter is serious, you could also consult with the person being complained about then suspend them.
+If the matter is serious, you could also consult with the person being complained about then them.

 After an investigation